 La chemotherapy can harm 50% of patients, this is the alarming result of research published on Lancet Oncology, relating to an English study, signed by Public Health England and Cancer Research UK where the need to highlight the harmful effects of certain treatments against cancer.

 For the first time, researchers looked at the number of patients died after 30 days since the beginning of chemotherapy, which according to the investigation would prove that the death was caused by drugs and not by cancer.
 The survey takes into account 23.000 women with breast cancer and about 10.000 men with lung cancer non-small cell: 9.634 underwent chemotherapy in 2014 and 1.383 died within 30 days.
-Research shows that 8,4% of lung cancer patients and 2,4% of breast cancer sufferers died within a month of starting treatment.
+Research shows that 8,4% of lung cancer patients and 2,4% of those with breast cancer died within one month of starting treatment.
 But in many hospitals the percentage is much higher.
-For example, in Milton Keynes, the mortality rate for chemotherapy against lung cancer was even 50,9%, even if the statistics are based on a small number of patients.
-At Lancashire Teaching Hospitals the 30-day mortality rate was 28%.
+For example, in that of Milton Keynes, the death rate from chemotherapy against lung cancer was as high as 50,9%, even if the statistic is based on a small number of patients.
+At Lancashire Teaching Hospitals, the 30-day mortality rate was 28%.

 However experts point out: